Mental Health Facilities in Montana

 Gallatin Mental Health Center Hope House - Bozeman, MT

 Gallatin Mental Health Center Hope House is a mental health facility in Bozeman, MT, located at 701 Farmhouse Lane, 59715 zip code.
 Gallatin Mental Health Center Hope House offers Telemedicine/telehealth and Residential treatment.
-Gallatin Mental Health Center Hope House provides Activity therapy, Dialectical behavior therapy and Cognitive behavioral therapy to Children/adolescents, Seniors 65 or older and Adults.
+Gallatin Mental Health Center Hope House provides Trauma therapy, Group therapy and Activity therapy to Adults, Young adults and Seniors 65 or older.
 Gallatin Mental Health Center Hope House also supports Persons with co-occurring mental and substance use disorders and Persons with serious mental illness.
-Some other services offered by Gallatin Mental Health Center Hope House include Family psychoeducation, Education services and Suicide prevention services.
+Some other services offered by Gallatin Mental Health Center Hope House include Illness management and recovery, Mentoring/peer support/consumer-run services and Education services.

 New Day Ranch Inc - Billings, MT

 New Day Ranch Inc is a mental health facility in Billings, MT, located at 5351 King Avenue West, 59101 zip code.
 New Day Ranch Inc offers Residential treatment.
-New Day Ranch Inc provides Cognitive behavioral therapy, Integrated dual diagnosis disorder treatment and Activity therapy to Children/adolescents.
+New Day Ranch Inc provides Individual psychotherapy, Trauma therapy and Group therapy to Children/adolescents.
 New Day Ranch Inc also supports Persons with post-traumatic stress disorder and Children/adolescents with serious emotional disturbance.

 Guide to Finding Mental Health Treatment Facilities in Montana